Below are the download links for the Project's Intellectual Outputs:

 The transnational cooperation results from the inherent highly specialized nature, global character, and specific path of development of its subject area.
 Discussion during international events is key, so to realize the project objectives, a collaboration in a wide group of international experts, competent in various aspects of AAC and omics, is absolutely essential.
 As AAC and multiomics development in Europe varies, this will facilitate an exchange of knowledge, experience, and good practices.
 This is an EU-level added value, the outcomes impossible to achieve by one institution, or even various institutions from a single country.

-The molecule design in the logo was created by freedesignstyle under a Creative Commons Attribution License.
+The molecule design in the logo was created by freedesignstyle under Creative Commons Attribution 3.0 License.